mvg-inatech/3d_bridge_segmentation/README.md

 ## Citation

 This synthetic data was created for the work presented in [3D bridge segmentation using semi-supervised domain adaptation](https://www.sciencedirect.com/science/article/pii/S0926580525000615).
-The real world data are created in corperation with the Department of Engineering, Cambridg.
+The real world data are created in cooperation with the Department of Engineering, Cambridge.
 If you find our work useful in your research, please consider citing:

 ```
 @article{SemanticBridge,